paritytrading/parity/parity-fix/doc/FIX.md

 ### Fields

 Account(1) is optional.
-If it is present in a New Order Single message, it will be present in subsequent Execution Report messages.
-If it is present in an Order Cancel Request or Order Cancel/Replace Request message, it will be present in the possible Order Cancel Reject message.
+If it is present in a New Order Single message, it will be present in subsequent Execution Report and Order Cancel Reject messages.

 ClOrdID(11) has a maximum length of 16 characters.